 Senior Year Experience (SYE) - All chemistry majors complete a senior research project in collaboration with a chemistry faculty member.
 Additionally, majors are strongly encouraged to participate in paid summer research experiences either at St. Lawrence or at another college or university.

-A minor in chemistry entails completion of: Chem 103-104 , Chem 221-222, and two additional electives at the 200-level or above, one of which may be a half-unit advanced laboratory course.
+A minor in chemistry entails completion of: Chem 103-104 , Chem 221-222, and two additional electives at the 200-level or above, one of which may be a half-unit advanced laboratory course and one of which must be at the 300 level or above.

 Chemistry is linked to a large number of related disciplines: atmospheric science, biochemistry, pharmacology, geology, psychology, oceanography, ecology, business, and law.
 The broad range of careers that require a background in chemistry include research (industrial, academic, or government laboratories), teaching, medical professions (including dental and veterinary), patent law, science writing, library science, and chemical sale.